Last update: 18 Jan 2021 5:44pm

 These requirements are detailed in Schedules 3 and 4 of Directions in Relation to Persons Arriving in Tasmania.

-Travellers who have spent time in medium and high-risk areas prior to arriving in Tasmania are required to provide information to help determine entry and quarantine requirements.
+Travellers who have spent time in medium and high-risk areas and premises prior to arriving in Tasmania are required to provide information to help determine entry and quarantine requirements.

 This includes people wanting to enter Tasmania as Essential Travellers.